Our content may include links to products from our partners

 Examples of Secured Loans

-- Auto and car loans is a type of funding given to people when purchasing a car (both new or used).
+- Auto and car loans are a type of funding given to people when purchasing a car (both new or used).
 The collateral, in this case, is the car.

 - Borrowers who want to purchase a recreational vehicle usually take out a recreational vehicle loan.

-- Others would like to have a boat and can apply for a boat loan.
+- Others would like to have a boat and can apply for a boat or RV loan.

-- Home Equity Line of Credit (HELOC) is often referred as a second mortgage.
-The borrower’s property is once again, just like in the case of a mortgage, a collateral.
+- Home Equity Line of Credit (HELOC) is often referred to as a second mortgage.
+The borrower’s property is once again, just like in the case of a mortgage, collateral.

 These are loans that have no “security,” which means that there is no collateral.
 Some of these loans include credit cards, personal loans, student loans, etc. If the borrower defaults on their debt, the lender doesn’t have anything to compensate for the losses.